ZupIT/beagle-docs/content/en/ios/libs/beagle-defaults.md

 ### What is it?
 <hr>

-It's a lib that contains default implementations of the network layer, cache management, and log system.
+It's a lib that contains default implementations of the network layer and log system.
 It can be used by Beagle users that do not want to implement these layers from scratch.

 ### Installation